G1OJS/PyFT8/README.md

 and decoding approaches.

 ## Approach
-You won't find many comments in the code; I try to make things as obvious as possible via variable names and logical structure.
+You won't find many comments in the code; I try to make things as obvious as possible via variable names and logical structure, to minimise the *need for* comments.
+Also - this is mainly my plaything, and I find bloated, sprawling code incredibly difficult to read, so I like to keep things very compact so that I can see the bigger picture.
+If you find an if-then-else spanning several paragraphs, it's probably a mistake.

-Also - this is mainly my plaything.
-Do feel free however to get in touch and ask how anything works.
-I might add some diagrams etc at some point too - especially if I find an approach that seems to offer something improved and/or very compact.
+Do feel free to get in touch and ask how anything works.
+I might add some diagrams etc at some point too - especially if I find an approach that seems to offer something improved and/or very compact (I'm very pleased for e.g. that the entire candidate search, synch, and demodulate process all works by refering to a single time-frequency grid; read the audio, FFT 3 times for each symbol duration, store it, and that's used for everything that follows.)

 ## Limitations
 In pursuit of tight code, I've concentrated on core standard messages, leaving out some of the less-used features.